Order a DNA Test Kit

 Oura Ring vs. Whoop Strap: Which Sleep Tracker is Best?

 Both Whoop and Oura did impressive work during the COVID-19 pandemic helping people identify subtle symptoms of the illness (even before a test could) by monitoring respiratory rate and heart rate variability.
-Many were tempted to have these data points during the pandemic to know if they were getting ill so as not to pass the virus on to loved ones and neighbors.

 How much science is behind consumer sleep tracking devices?